danhetrick/quirc/README.md

-    /connect SERVER PORT    Connects to an IRC server /ssl SERVER PORT        Connects to an IRC server via SSL (requires pyOpenSSL) /nick NICKNAME          Changes the client's nickname
+    /connect SERVER PORT    Connects to an IRC server /ssl SERVER PORT        Connects to an IRC server via SSL (requires pyOpenSSL) /script FILENAME        Loads a list of commands from a file and executes them /nick NICKNAME          Changes the client's nickname
-    /msg TARGET MESSAGE     Sends a private or channel message /me ACTION              Sends a CTCP action message /join CHANNEL [KEY]     Joins a new channel, and leaves the current one /away [MESSAGE]         Sets status to "away"
+    /msg TARGET MESSAGE     Sends a private or channel message /me ACTION              Sends a CTCP action message /join CHANNEL [KEY]     Joins a new channel, and leaves the current one /mode TARGET MODE ARGS  Sets a channel or user mode /oper USER PASSWORD     Logs into an IRCop account /list [CHANNEL] [...]
+Requests channel list information /away [MESSAGE]         Sets status to "away"
     /back                   Sets status to "back"
-    /invite NICK CHANNEL    Invites a user to a channel /whois USER             Request WHOIS information from the server /raw MESSAGE            Sends an unaltered message to the IRC server /quit [MESSAGE]         Disconnects from IRC server
+    /invite NICK CHANNEL    Invites a user to a channel /whois USER             Request WHOIS information from the server /whowas USER            Requests WHOWAS information from the server /who TERMS              Search for users
+    /time                   Requests the server's date/time
+    /version                Requests the server's software version
+    /info                   Requests the server's info text
+    /raw MESSAGE            Sends an unaltered message to the IRC server /quit [MESSAGE]         Disconnects from IRC server
     /exit                   Disconnects from IRC server and exits Quirc